Pujashree-V/Waggin_Tails/README.md

 7. You can login as a volunteer with localhost:8000/loginVolunteer
 8. Volunteer can see the Owners and their Pets in their City
 9. Owners can see the Volunteers in their City
+10. Owners can see pets in their area
+11. Owners can add playdate location